 - 1. Immediate family is defined as the employee's spouse, any member of the employee's household, or any parent, child, sibling, grandparent, grandchild, corresponding in-law, significant other, partner, or life companion. - 2.
 Employees earn sick leave from the first day of employment.
 Sick leave is earned at the rate of one working day for each month of full-time service without restriction on the number of days which can be accumulated.
+Employees earn sick leave from first day of employment and may be used after 30 days of employment.
 Part-time permanent employees earn hours on a pro-rated basis.
 No sick leave is accrued to an employee on leave without pay. - 3.
 One quarter of accrued sick leave is paid at termination, provided the employee has completed the 12-month probationary period. - 4.
 Abuse of sick leave is cause for dismissal.
-Abuse occurs when there is misrepresentation of the actual reason for charging an absence to sick leave, when an employee uses sick leave for unauthorized purposes, or when an employee neglects to report sick leave. - 5.
-Accrued sick leave may be donated to another employee who has exhausted their sick leave, provided a minimum balance of 80 hours is maintained by the donor.
+Abuse occurs when there is misrepresentation of the actual reason for charging an absence to sick leave, when an employee uses sick leave for unauthorized purposes, or when an employee neglects to report sick leave. - Accrued sick leave may be donated to another employee who has exhausted their sick leave, provided a minimum balance of 80 hours is maintained by the donor.

-Employee's Name (Please Print) Emplo byee, please initial each provision and sign below.
+Employee's Name (Please Print) Emplo oyee, please initial each provision and sign below.
 1. I hereby acknowledge that I have received a copy of HM's Employee Handbook dated, which provides guidelines on the policies, procedures, and programs affecting my employment with this organization 2.
 I understand that the procedures, practices, policies, and benefits described there supersede all prior policies and procedures and may be modified or discontinued from time to time, and that HM will try to inform me of any changes as they occur.
 3. Furthermore, I acknowledge that this handbook is not a contract of employment, and nothing in the handbook creates an express or implied contract of employment.
 4. I accept responsibility for familiarizing myself with the information, seeking clarification of its terms or guidance, where necessary, and complying with the content.
-5. I have read and understand the Drug and Alcohol Use policy and will notify HM within five (5) days of any criminal drug statute conviction for a violation occurring in the workplace.
-6. I understand that I should consult the executive director if I have any questions that an not answered in this handbook.
-EMPL OYEE SIGNATURE: DATE: Note: This form will be retained in the Employee's Personnel File.
+5. I have read and understand the Drug Free Workplace policy as written in the HM Employee Handbook and will notify HM within five (5) days of any criminal drug statute conviction for a violation occurring in the workplace.
+6. I understand that I should consult the executive director if I have any questions that are not answered in this handbook.
+EMPLO DYEE SIGNATURE: DATE:

+Note: This form will be retained in the Employee's Personnel File.